fastlane/fastlane/README.md

     "de-DE" => "Dieses Update ist super"
 })
 ```
 If you wish to skip automated submission to review you can provide `--skip-deploy` option when calling `deliver`.
+This will upload the ipa file and app metadata, but will not submit the app for review.

 #### Upload a new ipa for TestFlight beta testers

-In order to upload beta `.ipa` you need to specify beta_ipa path in your `Deliverfile`
+In order to upload an `.ipa` file for Apple TestFlight you need to specify `beta_ipa` path in your `Deliverfile`

 ```ruby
 beta_ipa "./latest.ipa"